danielkimgithub/danielkimgithub/README.md

 		</tr>
 		<tr>
 			<td rowspan="6" align="left"><a href="https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?CrseId=007519">Fundamentals of Data Science</a>
-				<li>Skills: Statistical Analysis, Machine Learning Algorithms, R, RStudio, Data Pipeline, Classification, Clustering, Supervised Learning, Unsupervised Learning.</li>
+				<li>Skills: Statistical Analysis, Machine Learning Algorithms, R, RStudio, Data Pipeline, Classification, Clustering, Supervised Learning, Unsupervised Learning, Training/Testing Sets, Datasets.</li>
       </td>
 			<td align="left">
-				<a href="https://github.com/danielkimgithub/Fundamental-ML-Algorithms"> Building fundamental machine learning models with SVM, Decision Tree, and KNN classifications, and k-mean clustering algorithms.
+				<a href="https://github.com/danielkimgithub/Fundamental-ML-Algorithms/blob/main/dataPreprocessingVisualization.Rmd">Data Preprocessing, Exploration, Transformation, Analysis, Visualization.
 </a>
 	    </td>
 			<td align="left">
-				<li>In R / RStudio, generated reports on machine learning models using different supervised and unsupervised algorithms, with consideration of the context behind the mock data and the mock data itself.
-The model was created using randomly generated testing and training sets from the original dataset.</li>
+				<li>I performed simple data preprocessing and exploration on a mock datasets, which were loaded into my IDE in RStudio.
+After I joined two datasets into one table, using inner join commands, I preprocessed the data to handle missing values and remove any redundancies.
+In my exploration, I reported the summary statistics that provided information and generated visualizations.
+For example, a time-series line graph was presented to illustrate the population growth of a state over a period.</li>
 			</td>
 		</tr>
     <tr>